 To use the Plan effectively, you will want to review this Handbook and the Schedule of Benefits, which describe your In-Network, and Out-of-Network benefits.
-This Plan has been designed to offer you the flexibility of obtaining Covered Benefits through HPHC's network of Harvard Pilgrim Access America Plan Providers or the Non-Plan Provider of your choice located within the United States.
+This Plan has been designed to offer you the flexibility of obtaining Covered Benefits through HPHC's network of Harvard Pilgrim Access America Plan Providers or the Non-Plan Provider of your choice.
 Benefits are covered both In-Network and Out-of-Network.
 However, in most cases, your In-Network benefits provide you with a higher level of coverage with lower out of pocket costs.